AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 1. In the left nav, select the table of contents icon ![toc icon](assets/toc-icon.png).

-   The table of contents is displayed.
+   The table of contents for the project is displayed.

 ## Save and share the project